the-markup/investigation-amazon-brands/README.md

 Every file in `data/input` except `combined_queries_with_source.csv` is stored in AWS s3.
 They are not hosted in this repository.

 ## Download Data
+You can find the raw inputs in `data/input` in `s3://investigation-amazon-brands`.

-You can download the HTML and JSON files in `data/input` using this command:
+If you trust us, you can download the HTML and JSON files in `data/input` using this script:
-`sh download_input_data.sh`
+`sh data/download_input_data.sh`

 Note this is not necessary to run notebooks and see full results.